8 minutes reading time (1567 words)

 Additional Investment

 Naturally, adding a second monitor costs more.
-However, the prices on monitors have come down significantly in the last few years while still maintaining quality, and the increased productivity leads to recurring savings regarding efficiency.
+However, the prices of monitors have come down significantly in the last few years while still maintaining quality, and the increased productivity leads to recurring savings regarding efficiency.
 Additionally, most dedicated video cards now come with at least two monitor ports, so no additional purchase is typically needed for two monitors outside of the monitor itself.
 If you want three or more monitors, you may need to upgrade/replace your video card.

 Additional Computer Resources